T3chy/ditaqm/docs/esp32/README.md

 ### Step 2: Assembling
 I'll probably make a video on this just open the kicad and follow that or I'll make a key for component designators or smth

 **IMPORTANT if you aren't getting any power from the Micro-USB/5V source, check to see if you installed diode D1 backwards!
-This has happened a few times to me and I only realized that it was the problem when it started heating up.
+This has happened a few times to me and I only realized that it was the problem when the diode started heating up and I wasn't getting any voltage through the LDO regulator while powered off of the battery.

+### Step 3: Flashing the Firmware
+If you want, you can use an [esp32-wroom flashing device]() to flash the ESP32 before you solder it in.
+If you choose to assemble the cluster fully before flashing the firmware, follow the instructions below.

+1. Download [esptool](().
+This is the standard software package used to flash firmware to Espressif devices, including the ESP32 we are using.
+2. Since there is no onboard usb-serial IC on the board, you will need to use an external one.
+Once you have that device plugged in, wire the external device's RX to your cluster's TX and the device's TX to your cluster's RX.
+You will also need to connect the ground header on the flashing device to any ground (either marked GND or -, it doesn't matter which one you use) in order to allow voltage to flow.
+Once you have wired everything up, power the cluster through either a micro usb power supply or a battery, holding the IO0 button before, during, and a few seconds after powering the device.
+This puts it in 'firmware upload mode' and is the mode we need to be in to flash firmware.